tcwilkinson/caa2015/ideas.md

 To read the code, and more precisely to read commented code permit to learn quickly.
 Some say about FS "In pedagogical terms, Windows is to fish as UNIX is to fishing lessons.
 (Kelty 2008: 132)".
 One of the most classical book in FS is the Lions' Commentary on UNIX 6th Edition.
 This a commentary of the V6 of UNIX that has been used by thousands of students to understand how UNIX works.
 Making Litterate Programming , that is " concentrate [...] on explaining  to *human beeings" what we want a computer to do" [@Knuth1984: 97] give the opportunity to concentrate on the process.

-There are examplea for Archaeology - Note: I will mostly speak of R beceause It's one of the software I used the most and I know the best -
+There are examples for Archaeology - Note: I will mostly speak of R beceause It's one of the software I used the most and I know the best -
     David L. Carlson: An R Companion to Quantifying Archaeology by Stephen Shennan.
     It's a comment of the work of Shennan that make easier to access the knowledhg of Shennan.
-Most importantly it allow then to hack (modulate) the code to use it quicly for your own quesiton
+Most importantly it allow then to hack (modulate) the code to use it quicly for your own question
     Quantitative Archaeology Wiki  from isoa.it too.
 Exactly the same with possibility of reuse.

 In Pedagogical term Reproducibility are a big help to approach different knowledges, and is perfect for a DIY practice.
 In this case, code makes learning of statistic for archaeologist more enjoyable.
 Even if the learning curve is steep it's not a wall!
 FS in archaeology must be more often stressed as a paradigmatic pedagogical object.
 I think there is a lot of work to do in this direction.